Skip to main content

 Gaia

 Gaia isn’t just a yoga app.
-Billing itself as the “largest online resource of consciousness-expanding videos,” on Gaia you can explore 8,000-plus streaming options surrounding “metaphysics and alternative healing,” in addition to the expected flows.
-At first, I was impressed with all the options, but I ultimately found all that the other information took away from the yoga, which is what I wanted to focus on.
+Billing itself as the “largest online resource of consciousness-expanding videos” on Gaia, you can explore 8,000-plus streaming options surrounding “metaphysics and alternative healing” in addition to the expected flows.
+At first, I was impressed with all the options, but I ultimately found that all the other information took away from the yoga, which is what I wanted to focus on.

 Pros